This is my skin. This is not your skin

 Yet you are still under it!

-It’s your protection and armour.
+Your skin is amazing; it’s your protection and armour.

-It’s also the first thing you notice about someone.
+It is also the first thing you notice about someone.

-Think about it: A glowing vibrant skin suggests vitality, whilst sallow dry skin indicates poor health.
+Think about it: A glowing, vibrant skin suggests vitality, whilst sallow, dry skin indicates poor health.

 This makes up the skin layers that are visible to the naked eye.

 The epidermis offers protection and provides us with a waterproof covering; it is also where melanocytes are housed, the pigmented skin cells that give our skin colour.

 There are five skin layers within the epidermis; Cells go on a 28-day migration towards the surface and are continually being pushed up through these layers until they are shed, this is referred to as desquamation, a natural exfoliating process that your skin goes through; this process does slow down as we age, which is why exfoliation is an important step in your home care routine.